 Washington was getting ready to defend the Capital in Philadelphia, and the wide Delaware river was the best place to do it.
 When Howe and Cornwallis reached Trenton, they found no boats available on the New Jersey side for miles up and down the river, artillery was planted in strategic places on the Pennsylvania side, ice was beginning to form on the river, it was cold, the December days were short.
 To them, Washington posed no particular military problem with his naked ragamuffins.
 Howe had some lady friends in New York, while Cornwallis was planning to spend a month in London before the spring military season.
 So the British generals made an overconfident miscalculation, and posted their troops in winter quarters, strung out in outposts from Perth Amboy to Trenton and down to Bordentown.
 A thousand Hessians were quartered in Trenton.
 By December 20th, it looked like a peaceful but boring Winter lay ahead.

 |Stories of New Jersey: Frank R. Stockton: ISBN-13: 978-0813503691||Amazon|

 Not many now think of the town of Perth Amboy as part of Philadelphia's history or culture, but it certainly was so in colonial times.
-Sadly, the town has since declined to a condition of quiet middle-class suburb.
-There are quite a few Spanish-language signs around, and some decaying factories.
-The little house of the Proprietors on the town square, and the remains of the Governor's mansion overlooking the ocean are about all that remain of the early Quaker era.
+Sadly, the town has since declined to a condition of a quiet middle-class suburb.
+There are quite a few Spanish-language signs around and some decaying factories.
+The little house of the Proprietors on the town square and the remains of the Governor's mansion overlooking the ocean are about all that remain of the early Quaker era.

 |PERTH AMBOY MAP|